Last updated: 10 July 2019

 If you would like to update the information that we have on our records, please email email@example.com

-You have a right to ask us to stop processing your personal data, and if it's not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event) we will do so.
-Contact us on 020 7608 8700 or email@example.com if you have any concerns.
+You have a right to ask us to stop processing your personal data, to restrict how we process your data or to delete your data, and if it's not necessary for legal reasons or for the purpose you provided it to us for (e.g. processing your donation or registering you for an event) we will do so.
+Contact us on 020 7608 8700 or firstname.lastname@example.org if you have any concerns.

 You have a right to request access to any information we hold about you.